Countdown to Black Friday 2021: Is your business ready?

 Focus on Customer Retention

-Customer retention strategies are another crucial part of a black Friday survival guide.
+Customer retention strategies are another crucial part of a Black Friday survival guide.
 These add value to purchases in other ways.
 Examples include adding a free gift for purchases over a certain amount, offering a personal shopping experience, or even free delivery for the next 3 months.
 This will also help focus your long game on customer retention.

 Now is the time to start posting teasers of your Black Friday and Cyber Monday offerings.
 Social platforms are a great place to do this.
 The best social media campaigns are those that get customers excited early and keep up the awareness posts.
 This keeps the brand in the customers’ mind as they’re being inundated with offers.

-Pay attention to Mobile Optimisation
+Pay Attention to Mobile Optimisation

 We can’t discuss a Black Friday eCommerce strategy without mentioning mobile.
 It is essential that retailers ensure their sites are optimised for mobile use in today’s digital landscape.
 We are talking blazing fast loading speeds, CTAs that pass the ‘thumb test’, and visual content that looks just as good on a small screen as they do on a desktop.
-63% of traffic to retailers and 53% of sales happen via mobile (The Drum, 2019) highlighting the importance of mobile optimisation.

 Benefits of AMP pages